open4dfoundation/Open4D/README.md

 └── docs/              architecture and repository policies
 ```

-There are currently no top-level `cpp/`, `python/`, or `docker/` directories.
-Native C++, C#, and build files are owned by the components that require
-them.

-## Components

-### Shared data model

-`open4d/core` contains the shared temporal mesh model: a validated
-NumPy-backed `TriangleMesh`, temporal `Frame`, lazy `Sequence`, and provider
-contract.
-The existing codecs have not yet migrated to it, and point clouds,
-volumes, transforms, and a stable codec API remain planned work.
-See
-`docs/sequence-design.md` for the architecture and staged migration plan.

 ### Codecs, reconstruction, and integrations

 - **N4MC** — neural TSDF-based mesh compression, including a newer modular